Aki92/Thug-Distributed/README.md

 It is the Thug Worker which waits for Celery to distribute tasks to it, from 2 different types of queues:
 * Generic Queue(named: "generic").
 * Geolocation Based Queue(named: according to user country code).
-Then it processes the assigned task and returns back the result which stores in "amqp" database and get displayed at task running end.
+Then it processes the assigned task and returns back the result which stores in "redis" backend.

 Folder: **ThugD**
 Files: